wasp-lang/wasp/waspc/README.md

 ```
 to run web app in development mode.

-If you are doing this for the very first time, it might take a minutes or so to download and install npm dependencies.
+If you are doing this for the very first time, it might take a minute or so to download and install npm dependencies.

-When done, new tab in your browser should open and you will see a Todo App!
+When done, a new tab in your browser should open and you will see a Todo App!
 NOTE: Reload page if blank.